 Relative to the other drivers in this study, P4 possessed the most aggressive driving style (e.g., speed, triggering of hands off warning graphic/tone).
 A contrast to P5, who was the most reluctant to give over control to the system and did not take their hands-off the wheel.
-However, both P4 and P5's TiA scores revealed the greatest loss of in trust in automation post-drive.
+However, both P4 and P5's TiA scores revealed the greatest loss of in trust in automation postdrive.
 This loss of trust is also reflected in their verbal trust scores, as they were the only participants to verbally report a decrease in trust post-drive.
-Further, P4 and P5's both displayed angry as a dominate emotion.
+Further, P4 and P5's both displayed angry as a dominant emotion.

-V. DISCUSSION
+VI.
+DISCUSSION

-Nesting automation in safety-critical systems requires careful consideration from an HMI perspective.
-In order to determine what affect a user's first contact with an ADAS has on their level of trust in the system, an on-road experiment with ten participants with no prior experience with ADAS was conducted.
-The use of the Trust in Automation questionnaire [14], verbal trust scores, Facial Emotion Recognition, and interviews/observational data, enabled a mixed method analysis of each user's experience.
+Nesting automation in safety-critical systems requires careful consideration from a human-machine interaction perspective.
+In order to determine what effect a user's first contact with an ADAS has on their level of trust in the system, an on-road experiment with ten participants with no prior experience with ADAS was conducted.
+The use of the Trust in Automation questionnaire [20], verbal trust scores, Facial Emotion Recognition, and interviews/observational data, enabled a mixed method analysis of each participant's experience.
 It was hypothesized that participants would report higher levels of trust in ADAS after their first experiential drive, and that FER results would reveal a relationship between a participant's TiA score and the emotions displayed (happy, angry, surprised) during the drive.
+Further, an exploratory analysis of participant's FER scores, over the course of their test drive session and during a selection of driving events was conducted.

-The scored results of the TiA questionnaire revealed that, trust in automation increased after the test drive in a majority of the participants.
+The scored results of the TiA questionnaire revealed that trust in automation increased after the test drive in a majority of the participants.
 A comparison of pre- vs. post-drive median TiA scores however, did not reveal a statistically significant difference in trust in automation (p>0.05).

-The significant rise in factor Reliability/Competence (p<0.05, Figure 2) after the drive indicates that based on their experience driving with the ADAS, participants believe that the system performed in a way that reliably assisted them in achieving their goals [5].
+The significant rise in factor Reliability/Competence (p<0.05, Figure 2) after the drive indicates that based on their experience driving with the ADAS, participants believe that the system performed in a way that reliably assisted them in achieving their goals [4].
+Perhaps inherent trust in the established Mercedes-Benz brand had an effect on the initial scores, but it is not clear what effect it might have had on the scores post-drive.
 Additionally, participants made comments corresponding to the underlying factors of trust in automation, for example, P1 referred to themself as a "dinosaur" regarding their approach to technology, which may be interpreted as an indicator of their Propensity to Trust.
 Reviewing P1's median TiA score for the factor Propensity to Trust reveals a low score (pre-drive: 3, post-drive: 2).
 P9 mentioned their, "faith in the developers" during the experiment session.
 P9's median TiA score for the factor Intention of the Developers was high (pre-drive: 5, post-drive: 5).

-Perhaps inherent trust in the established Mercedes brand had an effect on the initial scores, but it is not clear what effect it might have had on the scores post-drive.
 As noted, a system malfunction occurred during the later part of P4's test drive.
 One can assume that this was weighed as a factor in their reported feelings of trust in the system.
-Additionally, it is plausible that the Hawthorne Effect [19] may have occurred in the instance where a participant (P1) reported a increase in trust verbally post-drive, but a decrease in trust on the questionnaire post-drive.
+Additionally, it is plausible that the Hawthorne Effect [26] may have occurred in the instance where a participant (P1) reported an increase in trust verbally post-drive, but a decrease in trust on the questionnaire post-drive.